Oceans cover over 70 percent of the Earth’s surface. All life depends on them for food, biodiversity, and even to stabilize global weather patterns.

 Lack of recycling education, hastiness, and apathy contribute to poor recycling compliance.

 People throw their plastics into the trash rather than recycling them, which contributes to overflowing landfills.
-Worse yet, littered plastic ends up in the street, gutter, or nature, where it can make its way into storm drains, canals, or rivers and ultimately wind up in oceans.
+Worse, littered plastic ends up in the street, gutter, or nature, where it can enter storm drains, canals, or rivers and ultimately end up in oceans.

-Here in the United States, too much of our plastic ends up in landfills when it can be recycled.
+In the United States, too much plastic ends up in landfills when it can be recycled.
 But with a little effort, we can change that.
-Educate yourself about how to recycle properly, and pass your knowledge on to others in your household and community.
+Educate yourself about recycling properly and pass your knowledge on to others in your household and community.

 While “films” like plastic bags can’t be recycled in curbside bins in many municipalities, drop-off locations exist to recycle these items.
 Look for the How2Recycle label on plastic packaging and follow the directions for proper recycling.